JoshMJohnson/Portfolio-Josh-Johnson/Ultimate_Frisbee_Wiki/README.md

     1b.)
 Download project folder inclusively with all portfolio content from home page

     2.)
+Traverse to and open folder called Ultimate_Frisbee_Wiki that was just installed

+    3.)
 Open the HTML file named ultimate_frisbee.html

-    3.)
+    4.)
 Program will open with your default browser
 <a href="https://drive.google.com/file/d/1CYNFLRJeZxOOBC47a4tyrkF_iSUUDISn/view?usp=drive_web">Download Ultimate Frisbee Wiki Project</a>

 ---